The charity one day progressive music event

 King Crimson, Philip Glass, Frank Zappa, Meshuggah, horror film scores, polyrhythms, Gustav Holst, Igor Stravinsky

 JON HUNT is a singer/songwriter/multi-instrumentalist from London.
-His music though often described as 'quintessentially English' is eclectic in style ranging from alternative rock and power-pop to ballads; vocal and acoustic guitar to progressive rock and psychedelia.
+Though his music is often described as 'quintessentially English', it's eclectic in style ranging from alternative rock and power-pop to ballads, progressive rock and psychedelia.
+His melodies stick in your head, and his lyrics regularly explore that thing known as 'the human condition'.

 HATS OFF GENTLEMEN IT’S ADEQUATE combine prog/alt/art-rock, with contemporary classical, minimalist, metal and electronic elements.
 They often explore scientific and science fiction themes.
 This year they have released their critically acclaimed 8th album, 'The Uncertainty Principle'.